OpenCockpitOpenCockpit

 /cgCodeGraph

-Project graph exploration — six HTTP endpoints answer symbol / callers / impact / co-edit questions.
+Graph-first exploration — 10 endpoints answer symbol / callers / impact / risk questions.
 Precise where grep is fuzzy.

 Team · Code Review